bladedoyle/grin_nicehash_defender/README.md

 # Grin Nicehash Defender

-Monitors grin network and price, and nicehash C32 rate and speed.
+Monitors grin network and price, and nicehash C32 rate and price.
 Reports an attack if detected.

 How to use it: